cfortune/PHP-Bounce-Handler/README.txt

 -------
 Upload to a website, and open testdriver1.php in a web browser

 RELEASE HISTORY
 ---------------
+v7.4.3 SB  Dec 2014
+ - add a softlink for rfc1893.error.codes.php -> bounce_statuscodes.php
+ - fix a fatal error with format_status_code returning the wrong datatype
+ - remove zip from distro (github will do that automagically)

 v7.4.2 SB  Oct 24, 2014
  - slightly less agressive bounce detection; only calls last chance if we see specific from/return-path